JoseMeneghetti/Rateio/README.md

 ![](https://snipboard.io/hYVq5H.jpg)

-Here is a suggestion of "who can pay who", to split the expenses correctly.
+Here is a suggestion of "who pays who", to split the expenses correctly.

 ![](https://snipboard.io/0mQAD3.jpg)